andriisokur/andrii-sokur-portfolio/README.md

 ## 👨‍💻 About Me

-Data Analyst with 4+ years of experience delivering data-driven solutions across operations, reporting, and performance analytics.
+Data Analyst with 4+ years of experience working with operational and analytical data, focusing on reporting, performance tracking, and data-driven decision-making.

-Experienced in Power BI, SQL, and business intelligence, with a strong focus on transforming complex data into actionable insights that support decision-making.
+I specialize in Power BI and SQL, building dashboards and analyses that help stakeholders understand trends, monitor KPIs, and improve business outcomes.

 ---